vasiapol/Kubernetes_Jenkins/Readme.md

 2.Create persistant volume:

-A PersistentVolume (PV) is a piece of storage in the cluster that Jenkins is allow to use.
+PersistentVolume  is a piece of storage in the cluster that Jenkins is allow to use.

 `kubectl create  k8s_persistent_volume.yml`

 `Persistentvolume jenkins-home1 created`

+3.Create persistant volume claim:

+ PersistentVolumeClaim  is a request for storage by a user.